Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality

 \subsection{Quantifying Ambiguity Reduction}

 We compute Ambiguity Reduction Scores (ARS) to connect decoding performance with our theoretical framework:

 where $H(I|R,C)$ is conditional entropy given representation $R$ and context $C$, and $H_{\max}$ is maximum entropy.
-For output neuron class decoding (Experiment 1), we use geometric matching accuracies; for input neuron position decoding (Experiment 2), we use learned decoder $R^2$ scores.
+For discrete variables (Experiment 1), $H$ denotes Shannon entropy with $H_{\max} = \log_2 K$ for $K$ classes; for continuous variables (Experiment 2), $H$ denotes differential entropy with $H_{\max} = \frac{1}{2}\log_2(2\pi e \cdot \text{Var}(Y))$.
+While these entropy types have different mathematical properties, the normalized ratio $H/H_{\max}$ provides a comparable measure of residual uncertainty in both settings.
+For output neuron class decoding, we use geometric matching accuracies; for input neuron position decoding, we use learned decoder $R^2$ scores.

 For classification with accuracy $A$ and $K$ classes, Fano's inequality yields:

 where $h_b(p) = -p\log_2(p) - (1-p)\log_2(1-p)$.